ayulockin/neurips-llm-efficiency-challenge/README.md

 To solve this check out this [Stack OverFlow answer](https://stackoverflow.com/a/74828501/8663152).

+After successful evaluation, you can find the results in the `benchmark_output` directory.
+I am working on logging the results to Weights and Biases for easy comparison and tracking.

 # Final Thoughts

 I hope the documented steps will expedite the setting up process so that more time can be spent on doing ML.